aiven/devportal/CONTRIBUTING.rst

     Remember we review your pull request against these guidelines, so for fewer rounds of revisions, follow this advice!

+Where possible, these rules are checked automatically using Vale.
+For more information on how this is setup, see the `Vale readme file <.github/vale/README.rst>`_.

 Use a specific template
 '''''''''''''''''''''''